LilianCruanes/neo4j_for_django/docs/sessions.md

 - ## Apply restrictions
-Some decorators has been developped to apply restrictions to our views.
-Their behaviours are similar to the native Django views restrictions.
+Some decorators have been developped to apply restrictions to our views.
+Their behaviours are similar to the native Django's views restrictions.
 <br/>
-First, you can allow the access to a view only if the user is logged, and redirect him to the login page if it is not.
-To do that you can use above your view, the **`login_required`** decorator imported from **`neo4j_for_django.contrib.auth.decorators`**.
+First, you can allow the access to a view only if the user is logged, and redirect him to the login page if he is not.
+To do that you can use above your views, the **`login_required`** decorator imported from **`neo4j_for_django.contrib.auth.decorators`**.
 This decorator can take one parameter named **`login_page_url`**.
-This parameter must be defined with the url, to which one redirect the user if he tries to access to the 'logged user only' view.
-Else, if the page to redirect is the same for all your project, you could directly define the **`N4D_LOGIN_URL`** variable in your settings.py file.
+This parameter must be defined with the url, to which redirect the user if he tries to access to the 'logged user only' view.
+Otherwise, if the page to redirect to is the same for all of your projects, you could directly define the **`N4D_LOGIN_URL`** variable in your settings.py file.
 That variable contains the url of your login page.
 <br/>
 > <small>views.py</small>
 ```python